Learn more about depression: introduction

 find your mood affects your work, other interests, and relationships with your family and friends

 Sometimes, when you're depressed it can be difficult to imagine that treatment can actually help.
 But the sooner you seek treatment, the sooner your depression will improve.

-The main way your GP will tell if you have depression is by asking you lots of questions about your general health and how the way you're feeling is affecting you mentally and physically.
+The main way a GP will tell if you have depression is by asking you questions about your general health and how the way you're feeling is affecting you mentally and physically.

 Learn more about depression: treatment